adamstallard/modest/README.md

 ##Modest
 (__mo__dular __des__ign __t__emplates)

-Templating language for modular, reusable html--keeping a clean separation between html and javascript.
+Templating language for modular, reusable html, with a clean separation between html and javascript.

 ###Installation

-Modest is a command-line program that depends on node.js.
-You don't need to download any of the files here; just install node.js and then use npm (node package manager) to install modest.
+Just install node.js on your development machine and then use npm (node package manager) to install modest.
+Then you can run ``modest`` from the command line.

+You don't need to download any of the files here, and you don't need to use node.js in any other part of your project.

 1. [Install node.js](http://nodejs.org/#download)
 2. ``npm install -g modest``
+3. ``modest --help``

 ###Usage